tamersp25/docs/docs/engines/guidelines/adapters.md

 The message formats that adapters may encounter are documented below.

-**stream_init**

-Context information about a stream, sent as the first message on a stream topic.
+**stream_init:** Context information about a stream, sent as the first message on a stream topic.

 Key: `stream_init`